bijoyt3/NovaMap/README.md

 pip install folium
 ```

-The library offers the user several formatting options for the visualizing your charts as well as options for varying degrees of interactivity.
+The library offers the user several formatting options for visualizing your charts as well as options for varying degrees of interactivity.
 There was a very helpful method to output the finished visualization into an .html file as a local copy which made it extremely easy to upload onto my website.

 ## Source Data
 I exported housing data from http://www.getsmartcharts.com/ - an online resource that has historical housing data across Virginia, Maryland, Pennsylvania,